The 4th Trimester Survival Guide (What No One Tells You + How To Actually Calm a Newborn)

 Newborn sleep is unpredictable.

-Expect to feel overstimulated
+Expect to feel overstimulated sometimes

 The noise, the touching, the lack of space—it’s a lot.